Known-Privacy/slate/source/index.html.md

 ---

 # Introduction
 Handling privacy requests via email can be onerous and difficult to automate.
-The Opt-Out Machine provides API access to organizations that wish to make use of it.
+The Opt-Out Machine provides API access to organizations that wish to create automation or integration with existing installed solutions.

 ### How it works
 The Opt-Out Machine will still send an email message for each request.
 Included in the headers of the email message is a unique identifier field for the request under the comments header: `oom-request-id`.
 This identifier also appears at the bottom of the footer, where it is more easily human-readable.

 The API can be used for fulfillment of requests.
 All of the information contained in the email can also be retrieved from the API.
-This enables systems to simply gather the request ID from the email message, then separately use a programmatic approach to collect the rest of the details without the need to parse them out of an email.
-Later, updates around acknowledgement and fulfillment of request can be automated and sent to the API instead of corresponding via email.
+This enables systems to gather the request ID from the email message, then separately use a programmatic approach to collect the rest of the details without the need to parse them out of an email.
+Later, updates around acknowledgement and fulfillment of requests can be automated and sent to the API instead of corresponding via email.

 # Authentication